 Bubble charts are constructed similar to a scatter plot.
 Bubble charts use two metrics to make up the X and Y axis.
 It can represent only two metrics, but multiple attributes can be placed on columns.
 The attribute's values make up the points on the bubble chart.
 When you hover over a point, you can see the value's results.

 Below is an example of a bubble chart with the metrics First reply time in minutes and Full resolution time in minutes added.
 The points are composed of the Ticket Type and Ticket Group attribute values.

 - In Chart, you can edit the size, opacity, and shape of the circles.
 Your circles can either be an empty circle, diamond, triangle, or cross.

 - You can edit trend line, axes, and legend options.
 By default a legend will only appear if needed.

 - In Colors, you can edit the grid and row color.

 While bubble charts only compare two metrics, radar charts can shape results around at least three metrics.
-Each metric on a radar chart will have its own scale, and attribute's values will be represented as colored lines.
+Each metric on a radar chart has its own scale, and attribute's values will be represented as colored lines.
 You can change the arrangement of the axes by reordering the metrics on the frame.

-If you add attributes to Rows, the Row Selector will enable viewers to click through a series of results.
-The radar chart does not permit multi-selection on the Row Selector, but totals and subtotals can be added.
+If you add attributes to rows, the row selector will enable viewers to click through a series of results.
+The radar chart does not permit multi-selection on the row selector, but totals and subtotals can be added.

-When you select a radar chart, you can edit the following customization options in the Chart configuration menu:
+When you select a radar chart, you can edit the following customization options in the chart configuration menu: